Fantasound: Academy of Music sessions

 The recording for Fantasia began in April 1939 and lasted seven weeks.
 In the sessions, 33 microphones placed around the orchestra captured the music which was transferred onto eight optical recording machines located in the hall's basement.
 Several safety measures were enforced to prevent the risk of fire as the Academy was constructed of wood.
 A maximum of 18 rolls of raw nitrate film stock were allowed in the venue at any one time, with a film delivery truck parked outside the hall being converted into a storage unit for a sufficient quantity of film.
-Six of the channels recorded different sections of the orchestra which provided a "close-up" of the instruments – cellos and basses, violins, violas, brass, woodwinds and tympani – while the seventh channel recorded a mixture of the first six and the eighth captured the overall sound of the orchestra at a distance.
+Six of the channels recorded different sections of the orchestra which provided a "close-up" of the instruments – cellos and basses, violins, violas, brass, woodwinds and timpani – while the seventh channel recorded a mixture of the first six and the eighth captured the overall sound of the orchestra at a distance.
 A ninth channel provided the click-track function to help the animators time their drawings to the music.

 Each microphone was channeled to a central switching panel, where an operator would read the score and mute those that were not in use to keep noise and leakage to a minimum.
 Engineers in the basement used headphones for sound mixing and cathode ray oscilloscopes for level indicators, while those who picked up the distant orchestra sound used horn monitoring.
 In the 42 days of sessions, over ninety miles of sound track were recorded.
 After being developed, the film was shipped to the Disney studios in Burbank, California, where tone and other adjustments were made prior to mastering.
-The nine recorded sound tracks were then mixed into four – three for the music, voices and special effects and the fourth for control of the volume of the first three.
+The nine recorded sound tracks were then mixed into four: three for the music, voices and special effects and the fourth for control of the volume of the first three.